Thee-Dust/the-daily-bugle/README.md

 ### Overview
 A React application that takes on the new york times top story apis. a user is able to select what top story they are able to look at. when they find a article they like they can click on card to get more of a preview and if they wish to continue they can click the link to be able to read the full article.

+## Technologies Used

+- NYT api
+- React
+- Router
+- CSS
+- Github

 ## Deploy Instructions
 * Clone down this repo
-* cd into the directory
+* `cd` into the directory
-* Run npm i on your Terminal/command line to install dependencies
+* Run `npm i` on your Terminal/command line to install dependencies
-* Run npm start
+* Run `npm start`
-* If it doesn't automatically open in browser, visit localhost:3000
+* If it doesn't automatically open in browser, visit `localhost:3000`

 ## Credits